stacyshingleton/titanic_kaggle_comp/README.md

 * Cabin: Cabin identification
 * Embarked: Port of embarkation (C = Cherbourg; Q = Queenstown; S = Southampton)

+## Handling Missing Data

+Age was missing 177/891 values.
+It was assumed to be an important feature, and so this missing values were handled as so.
+The prefix of every passengers name was extracted, for example, Miss, Mr and Mrs, and the average age was calculated for each of these prefixes.
+The average age per prefix was used to fill in the missing age values according to the passengers prefix.

+Cabin was missing 687/891 values, and since there were too many unique values to be useful, this feature column was dropped.

 ## Visualizations

 ![](images/total_survival_counts.png)